Christopher-Hsieh/League-Analyzer-Java-Backend/README.md

     │	 	├── MatchItems		<= Get items based on overall match history, individual match, etc.
 ```

+## Code Improvements and Refactoring Needed
+- Champion Match History in MatchHistory is a map write now, probably better to do 2D ArrayList.

 ---
 ## In progress part of README